emarcey/cicerone/glossary/breweries.clean.md

 -  founded in 1896
 -  in 1965, Fritz Maytag acquired the Anchor Brewing company from the verge of bankruptcy
 -  in 1972, brewed the first modern American porter
+-  in 1975, introduced the first American Barleywine (Old Fohorn)
 -  in 2023, closed operations
 -  **Anheuser-Busch InBev** (A-B InBev):  American brewery founded in the mid-1852 by Adolphus Busch and brewmaster Irwin Sprule
 -  largest brewery group in the world, with approximately 25% of global market share